yuqitanyq/tp/docs/DeveloperGuide.md

     * 1c1.
 LibTask shows an error message saying that at least ISBN, author or category must be provided.

   Use case resumes from step 1.

+#### UC09: Find books on LibTask

+**MSS**
+1. User requests to find books and provides either a tag, author or title.

+2. LibTask shows the books that match the search.

+   Use case ends.

+**Extension**

+* 1a.
+The given search is invalid.

+  * 1a1.
+LibTask shows an error message.

+  Use case resumes from step 1.

+* 1b.
+No books match the given query.

+  * 1b1.
+LibTask shows an empty list.

+  Use case ends.

+* 1c.
+More than search parameter was provided.

+  * 1c1.
+Lib Task shows an error message.

+  Use case ends.

 #### UC10: Delete Book from LibTask